jstayton/jquery-marcopolo/README.markdown

     experience.
 If I find the results list showing when it shouldn't — or worse, stuck open and not closing — I know there are likely other details that weren't paid the necessary attention.
-Not that this plugin is perfect, but much thought and care was and is put into what's important.
+Not that this plugin is perfect, but a lot of thought and care was and is put into what's important.

 *   **Lean & Flexible**

     There's a fine line between too little and too much.
 This plugin certainly isn't for _every_ situation, but it strives to provide enough options and callbacks to allow for _many_ situations.
-By not baking in specific use cases, the plugin can stay lean (less than 5.5 KB compressed).
+By not baking in specific use cases, the plugin can stay lean (less than 5.5 KB compressed) and flexible.

 *   **Maintained**